2026

 New NIH R01 Awarded: Long-Distance Regressive Signaling

-The lab receives a new R01 grant (co-PI with Bruce Carter at Vanderbilt) totaling $2.6M for 2024–2029, investigating how long-distance regressive signaling sculpts the nervous system during development.
+The lab received a new R01 grant (co-PI with Bruce Carter at Vanderbilt) totaling $2.6M for 2024–2029, investigating how long-distance regressive signaling sculpts the nervous system during development.

 2024